-When you put all of these together you can begin to see how all of human creativity has component of art, science, and religion in each and every undertaking.
+When you put all of these together you can begin to see how all of human creativity has components of art, science, and religion in each and every undertaking.
 The religious experience of insight is the spark of creativity that initiate the whole process.
 Maintaining a felt sense of interdependence also leaves us open to new insights as we move along.
 Sciences allows us to evaluate what we are doing as we go along, making sure our creative undertakings are aligned with the laws of nature.
 The scientific mind set also allows us to step back and observe what we are doing objectively, which can help us to see our projects with more level headedness.
 Finally, the artistic quality of creation involves the felt of the finite individual intersecting something much bigger than simply his or herself.
-Something that is artfully done delight the senses, then intellect, and points to something ineffable all at the same time.
+Something that is artfully done delights the senses, then the intellect, and points to something ineffable all at the same time.
 In other words, art serves as a bridge between the objective world of science and the ineffable world of the spirit, drawing on the best of both worlds and bringing truth, virtue, and beauty that happens on all levels.